 The term "range elevation" refers to the placement of a part-time or full-time temporary faculty member (hereafter, Lecturer)2 on a higher salary range.
-Range elevation shall be accompanied by advancement of at least five percent (5%).
-When a Lecturer receives a new appointment, the faculty member may be placed on higher salary range.
-Range Elevation is neither a right of a Lecturer nor solely a reward for past service and accumulation of employment.
+Range elevation shall be accompanied by advancement of at least two (2) steps [five percent (5%)] on the salary schedule.
+The funds dedicated to the faculty merit increases may also be utilized in order to provide range elevations of more than two (2) steps [(five percent 5%)].
+When a Lecturer temporary faculty member receives a new appointment, the faculty member may be placed on higher salary range.
+Range Elevation is not neither a right of a temporary faculty member nor solely a reward for past service and accomplishments-accumulation of employment.